The Difference Between DR and DA in SEO

 WHAT IS DOMAIN AUTHORITY?

-A website’s domain authority, often known as thought leadership, describes its applicability to a certain subject or sector.
+A website’s domain authority, often referred to as thought leadership, describes its relevance to a specific subject or sector.
 Moz created a domain authority score for search engine rankings.
-This relevance directly influences how highly it ranks since search engines utilize automated analytic algorithms to determine domain authority.
+This relevance directly influences how highly it ranks, as search engines utilize automated analytical algorithms to determine domain authority.

 Domain Rating

-Scores for domain authority vary from one hundred, with higher scores indicating a higher possibility of ranking.
-In order to accurately determine the best-fit algorithm that most closely reflects the ranks of thousands of actual search results that we use as benchmarks to scale against using our link data, the Domain Authority calculation itself uses a machine learning model.
+Scores for domain authority range from 100, with higher scores indicating a greater likelihood of ranking.
+To accurately determine the best-fit algorithm that most closely reflects the ranks of thousands of actual search results used as benchmarks to scale against our link data, the Domain Authority calculation itself employs a machine learning model.

 Due to the importance of domain authority for website placement in SERPs, a whole industry of Black Hat SEO companies emerged in an effort to pretend to have a higher level of domain authority.
 Major search engines rate websites in relation to the entirety of websites on the Internet, regardless of a website’s business or topic matter, for example, Google’s PageRank.